 Here is what we actually do.
 We are not a generalist digital marketing agency.
 We are an embedded growth team that picks up distribution as if we were employees.
 One founder at a time.
 Four to five days a week of senior attention.
 We take one account per quarter.

-Across portfolio, we run an average 35 percent CAC reduction within the first six months.
+Across portfolio, we run an average 35 percent CAC reduction.
 Across the operator's lifetime, the work has produced 950 million plus organic views.
 The full receipts are in the vault.

 This is not an omnichannel pitch.
 We sequence channels.
 We close the ones that do not clear.
 The version we ship is for founders who want distribution as a system, not as a service line item.